 \subsection{Generation of the Green Noise Masks}

-While it is inevitable that the high frequency data outside the $ 0 $th diffraction order will be ignored during the optimization process, we can reduce the distortion by limiting the high frequency components of the masks.
-To this end, we suggest using green noise masks which have their energy concentrated in the mid-frequency region.
-The Fourier intensities (in log scale) of some examples of green noise masks are shown in Fig. \ref{fig:differentratio}.
+In Section \ref{sec:2}, we have explained why the non-bandlimited nature of the traditional white noise masks will lead to significant high-frequency data that will be ignored in the phase retrieval optimization process and leads to degraded performance.
+In this paper, we propose to use the green noise masks with energy concentrated in the mid-frequency region.
+The DFT magnitude (in log scale) of some examples of green noise masks are shown in Figure \ref{fig:differentratio}.
 As can be seen in the figure, the energy of the masks concentrates in the ring in the middle of the Fourier spectrum.
-Thus, the high frequency energy of the mask is significantly reduced.
-The green noise masks in Fig. \ref{fig:differentratio} are designed based on a digital halftoning method called FMEDg that we proposed in \cite{fung2010green}.
+Thus, the high-frequency energy of the mask is significantly reduced.
+The green noise masks in Figure \ref{fig:differentratio} are designed based on a digital halftoning method called FMEDg that we proposed in \cite{fung2010green}.
 Digital halftoning is a process for turning a grayscale image into a binary image such that it can be physically printed \cite{Ulichney1987DigitalH}.
 When the input is a constant grayscale patch, the output of digital halftoning is a binary noise pattern composed of black $ (0) $ and white $ (1) $ dots.
-We make use of the digital halftoning method FMEDg in this research because it can generate binary noise patterns that fully fulfil the needs of a DMD-based CDP phase retrieval process.
+We make use of the digital halftoning method FMEDg in this research because it can generate binary noise patterns that fully fulfill the needs of a CDP phase retrieval process.
 First, the output of digital halftoning is a set of black and white dots, which is the same as a binary mask.
 Second, the method can ensure the spatial distribution of the dots to be aperiodic, homogeneous and isotropic.
-Thus, it can fulfil the randomness requirement.
-More importantly, we can control the frequency response of the output noise pattern (from green to blue) and its on-off ratio (i.e. the transmittance of the mask).
-The algorithm starts with a mask with constant value, for instance, $ 0.5 $.
-Then an iterative feature preserved multiscale error diffusion (FMED) approach \cite{Chan2004FeaturepreservingME} is used to process each pixel in the mask.
+Thus, it can fulfill the randomness requirement.
+More importantly, we can control the frequency response of the output noise pattern (from green to blue) and its density (i.e. the ratio of the number of ones to zeros in the masks).
+The algorithm starts with a mask with a constant value, for instance, $ 0.5 $.
+Then an iterative feature preserved multiscale error diffusion (FMED) approach is used to process each pixel in the mask \cite{Chan2004FeaturepreservingME}.
 More specifically, we select a not-yet processed pixel and quantize its value to be either $ 0 $ or $ 1 $.
-Then the quantization error is diffused to the pixel’s neighbors with a ring-shape non-causal diffusion filter.
+Then the quantization error is diffused to the pixel’s neighbors with a ring-shaped non-causal diffusion filter.
 This process repeats until all pixels are processed.
 One can refer to \cite{fung2010green} for the operation details.
 Since the method, which is based on FMED, can generate green noise patterns, the method is named as FMEDg.
-In that method, the diffusion filter plays a critical role to control the frequency response of the output pattern.
-Let us illustrate it by an example.
+In that method, the diffusion filter plays a critical role in controlling the frequency response of the output pattern.
+Let us illustrate it through an example.
 Without loss of generality, we assume that pixel $ (0,0) $, which has the initial value of $ 0.5 $, is the pixel picked at a particular iteration.
-Assume it is quantized to $ 0 $, FMEDg will diffuse the quantization error, i.e. $ 0.5 $, to a ring-shaped region surrounding the pixel as shown in Fig. \ref{fig:ringfilter}.
+Assume it is quantized to $ 0 $, FMEDg will diffuse the quantization error, i.e. $ 0.5 $, to a ring-shaped region surrounding the pixel as shown in Figure \ref{fig:ringfilter}.
 The process is controlled by the following diffusion filter:

 where $ {A(m,n,R}_k) $ is a function such that,